jonathondilworth/depth-driven-knowledge-retrieval/README.md

 **Currently working on:** Re-training HiT-FULL and OnT-FULL on H200 GPU architecture; increased batch size from $32$ to $64$ and $96$, changed epochs from $1$ to $2$; and decreased the learning rate from $1e-5$ to $5e-6$.
 Spending some time thoughtfully reflecting upon methodological decisions and re-evaluating.

+HiT Models Trained: 1
+OnT Models Trained: 4

+Still struggling to break through MRR >= 0.2 for NF1.
+Currently looking into:

+* Batch composition of NF1 -> NF4 with accumulated gradients for an effective batch size of 256 -> 512:
+    * Increase relative NF1 samples per batch, decrease NF2/NF3, substancially decrease NF4 representation.
+    * Review `ELNormalizeData.py`; allow for sampling of hard negatives relative to the child *(check what the current policy is)*.
+    * Also review the data produced via `ELNormalizeData.py`, if many samples have generic root concepts as positive parents, downweight these examples, since really, we need discriminative examples; otherwise we're essentially diluting the training procedure and *dampening* the model.
+* Curiculum Learning (Training NF1 first, then NF2/NF3/NF4):
+    * Apply varying parameters for centripetal/clustering weight and margin during NF1 vs NF2/NF3/NF4.
+* Other potential changes:
+    * We might simulate hard negatives (or further reinforce the penalty; by having increased the effective batch size) we might measure $d_\kappa$ between the child and the set of negatives, upweight negatives as a function of geodesic distance (closer -> harder penalty).
+    * Potentially limiting the verbalisation length (some verbalisations are fairly huge for SNOMED CT, this may be a contributing factor?).
+    * Upweighting NF1 loss, downweighting NF2/NF3/NF4 loss.
+    * Try increasing warm-up time.
+    * Try increasing number of epochs: $1 \rightarrow 2 \rightarrow 4 \rightarrow 16$.
+* If nothing else is working, then perhaps try applying cyclic learning rates that anneal over several epochs *(though, I'm pretty much guessing at this point; perhaps the loss landscape is particularly complex?
+Though, it may just be the case that the model needs to better disambiguate between easy and hard examples.)*.

 ## Aims

 1. Reproduce experimental results in full, documenting any corrections to existing code and/or datasets.
 Note: this should include re-training HiT & OnT models on H200 GPU architecture with 141GB of available VRAM *(in an attempt to overcome issues discussed in Appendix.F, i.e. the effects of ontology size)*.